 Spec-wise there are 32 jewels, 257 total components, and when you look through the sapphire caseback you’ll see the gorgeous relief engraved solid pink gold skeletonized oscillating weight, perlage finishing on the mainplate, Geneva stripes, polished screws, an array of large jewel bearings, and the newly developed traversing balance bridge, supporting a free-sprung balance wheel.
-There are chamfered and polished edges, as seen on the outgoing caliber 3120, and typically seen on this level of Swiss movement.
+The bevels are diamond-cut by a machine (not by hand) and then polished by hand.

 Even though I did not have a lot of time with this watch on my wrist, overall, it does seem more refined than the outgoing 15400 (that we reviewed in 2013), and a worthy upgrade.
 Whether the bolder logo, hour markers, and hands are preferable to the old version is debatable.
 Like with Rolex’s maxi dials, the dial does stand out more, which tends to appeal to more mainstream buyers and less to brand purists.
 As for the dial color options, blue is always a great choice and the new gray variant looks excellent.